Italian Easter Bread (Pane di Pasqua) Recipe

 - Large Eggs: This recipe uses a lot of whole eggs.
 You will need 2 beaten eggs for the bread, 1 egg for the egg wash, and 6 dyed eggs for the center of the braided bread.
 It is perfectly fine for these to be raw eggs because they will be cooked in the oven with the bread.

-- Flour: I have only made this recipe with all-purpose flour and it comes out perfectly.
+- Flour: I have only made this recipe with all-purpose flour, so I can not say how it would come out if you substitute another type of flour.

 - Colorful Sprinkles: This is optional but you will love how festive the bread looks with the colorful sprinkles.